polterguy/system42/README.md

 Below you can find the two most important folders in the system.

 - [Components](components/) which are the components in System42, such as Ajax TreeViews, Modal Windows, etc
-- [Apps](apps/) which are the preinstalled apps in System42, such as the "anti-CMS", Unit tests, and Hyperlambda Executor
+- [Apps](apps/) which are the preinstalled apps in System42, such as the "anti-CMS" and Hyperlambda Executor, etc

 ## Installation